lilwillifo/anagram/README.md

 ## Sinatra vs. Rails

+Rails is a fully featured MVC framework, and potentially overkill.
 The decision to use Rails instead of Sinatra was intentional.
-Rails is a fully featured MVC framework, and potentially overkill.
 I debated this before starting, and my understanding is most of Ibotta's codebase is in Rails, so I wanted to showcase my knowledge in this framework.
-Adding the --api flag makes the app a bit more lightweight.
+Adding the --api flag makes the app more lightweight.
 Additionally, I wanted to get to the meat of the project right away, rather than manually building the environment, tests and database configuration that Rails packages for me.
 I didn't see a need to reinvent the wheel here.

 ## Postgres